SSCHAcode/CellConstructor/UserGuide/developerguide.rst

 Inside the testing function, you must check if the code is executed correctly by using ``self.assertTrue(cond)`` where ``cond`` is a bool condition that must be fullfilled, if not the test fails (it means a bug is present).

 You can find online a more detailed guide on the ``unittest`` library.

+You can also add custom tests inside the tests directory, naming a python script as test_my_function.py.
+Look to other test you find in the same directory for examples.

 The Fortran interface